ccrowley96/PorfolioSite/posts/authoring-library.md

 ![optimization results](/img/authoring-library/size_reduction.png)

-In the image above, on the left is the UMD, monolothic bundle approach, tested in a create-react-app, importing the LineChart.
+In the image above, on the left is the UMD, monolithic bundle approach, tested in a create-react-app, importing the LineChart.

 On the right, is the es-module direct component import approach, tested in a create-react-app, importing the LineChart.